grpc/proposal/A81-xds-authority-rewriting.md

 subchannel.
 In the xds_cluster_impl picker, if the `auto_host_rewrite` call option is enabled and the `hostname` attribute on the subchannel wrapper is non-empty, the picker will set the `:authority` header to the value of the `hostname` attribute.

-Note that we do not want to expose a general-purpose API for the LB policy to be able to set the `:authority` header.
-Instead, the xds_cluster_impl picker will use an internal API for this.
+If `append_x_forwarded_host` was also enabled, then the original value of the `:authority` header will be added to the `x-forwarded-host` header.

+To support this, we will add an API to allow the LB picker to explicitly set the `:authority` header for the RPC.
+Note that the resulting `:authority` header will still be subject to any configured secure naming check -- e.g., if TLS channel credentials are used, then by default there is a per-RPC check that verifies that the RPC's `:authority` header matches the name in the server's SSL cert.

+Note that this authority rewriting will modify the default authority for the subchannel, which would otherwise be set from the resolver factory, a channel option, or a per-address attribute returned by the resolver (i.e., the xDS authority rewriting will take precedence over any of those settings).
+However, if the implementation allows the application to explicitly set the authority on a per-RPC basis (currently only C-core does this), then that value would take precedence over the xDS authority rewriting.

 ### Temporary environment variable protection